 Some older American Roulette tables contained only the numbers from 1 to 28, 0, 00 and a field with a Bald Eagle, which is the State symbol of the US and acted like a zero.
 After a while, however, these Roulette tables became very unpopular and people stopped playing on them.
 Nowadays, these tables are rare items, worth up to thousands of dollars.

 7. Betting Systems

-Even though players around the world try to come up with a Roulette betting system to outsmart the house, no one has yet been scientifically proven.
+Even though players around the world try to come up with a Roulette system to outsmart the house, no one has yet been scientifically proven.